Great depression of British agriculture: Causes of the Depression

 The bad harvests of 1875, 1877, 1878 and particularly the wet summer of 1879 disguised the cause of the depression.
-The Duke of Bedford wrote in 1897 that "Agriculturalists and the nation at large were alike insensible to the real character of the depression...Cheap marine transport had already thrown open the English market to the cereals of four continents...It is easy to be wise after the event, but it is strange that a catastrophe which was no longer merely impending but had actually taken place should have been regarded by those best able to judge as a passing cloud".
+Herbrand Russell, 11th Duke of Bedford wrote in 1897 that "Agriculturalists and the nation at large were alike insensible to the real character of the depression...Cheap marine transport had already thrown open the English market to the cereals of four continents...It is easy to be wise after the event, but it is strange that a catastrophe which was no longer merely impending but had actually taken place should have been regarded by those best able to judge as a passing cloud".
 In previous seasons of bad harvests, farmers were compensated by high prices caused by the scarcity.
 However, British farmers could no longer rely on high prices due to the cheap American imports.

 Effects

 Between 1871–75 and 1896–1900, the importation of wheat and flour increased by 90%, for meat it was 300% and for butter and cheese it was 110%.
 The price of wheat in Britain declined from 56s 0d a quarter in 1867–71 to 27s 3d in 1894–98.
 The nadir came in 1894–95, when prices reached their lowest level for 150 years, 22s.
 10d.
 On the eve of the depression, the total amount of land growing cereals was 9431000 acre; by 1898 this had declined to 7401000 acre, a decline of about 22%.
 During the same period, the amount of land under permanent pasture rather than under cultivation increased by 19%.
 By 1900 wheat-growing land was only a little over 50% of the total of 1872 and shrank further until 1914.

 The depression also accelerated Britain's rural depopulation.
 The 1881 census showed a decline of 92,250 agricultural labourers since 1871, with an increase of 53,496 urban labourers.
 Many of these had previously been farm workers who migrated to the cities to find employment.
 Between 1871 and 1901 the population of England and Wales increased by 43% but the proportion of male agricultural labourers decreased by over one-third.
 According to Sir James Caird in his evidence to the Royal Commission on the Depression in Trade and Industry in 1886, the annual income of landlords, tenants and labourers had fallen by £42,800,000 since 1876.
 No other country witnessed such a social transformation and British policy contrasted with those adopted on the Continent.
 Every wheat-growing country imposed tariffs in the wake of the explosion of American prairie wheat except Britain and Belgium.
 Subsequently, Britain became the most industrialised major country with the smallest proportion of its resources devoted to agriculture.

 Britain's dependence on imported grain during the 1830s was 2%; during the 1860s it was 24%; during the 1880s it was 45% (for corn it was a whopping 65%).
 By 1914 Britain was dependent on imports for four-fifths of her wheat and 40% of her meat.